This easy one pan chicken recipe has a creamy spinach artichoke sauce! With cream cheese, chicken stock, and chicken breast cutlets.

 How to serve this chicken.
 Serve over pasta, rice, quinoa, or alongside roasted veggies, mashed potatoes, or a quick salad.
-Don’t forget plenty of fresh bread to sop up the sauce!
-This chicken is also delicious layered into a cozy lasagna.
+Don't forget plenty of fresh crusty bread to sop up the sauce!
+This chicken is also delicious layered into mushroom spinach lasagna.

 For more dramatic browning, dredge the chicken cutlets in a bit of flour before searing.

 To make in the slow cooker, sauté the onion and garlic as directed (it helps with the texture of the final dish!) then transfer to a crockpot with the artichoke hearts, stock, cream cheese, and chicken.
 Cook on low for 4-6 hours until chicken is cooked through, then stir in the spinach.
 The sauce will be on the thin side with the slow cooker method - you may want to reduce it in a pan on the stove and/or thicken it with a cornstarch slurry.

 We haven't tested this recipe in an Instant Pot.
 If you'd like an IP chicken recipe, try our easy lemon garlic Instant Pot chicken with kale!